starsite/FileMaker-Swift/FIAS Swift AppDelegate (walkthrough).md

 * Xcode 9+

 ### This Is What We'll Do
-* Navigate to FIAS directory and create a project
+* Navigate to our FIAS directory and create a project
 * Add a Swift App Delegate class
 * Edit `Bridging-Header.h`
 * Finish the App Delegate class